 Storm water dischargers

-Nonpoint source dischargers.
+Nonpoint source dischargers

 I. Non-Storm Water NPDES Dischargers

-The Provisions require the Water Boards to include in NPDES permits, except where the Provisions specify that the Water Boards have discretion, the following requirements for non-storm water NPDES dischargers:
+The Provisions require the Water Boards to include in NPDES permits, except where the Provisions specify that the Water Boards have discretion, the following requirements for non-storm water NPDES dischargers.

 Species Sensitivity Screening

-Dischargers will conduct a species sensitivity screening to determine the most sensitive species to use in routine monitoring.
-Four sets of tests for chronic and acute toxicity will be conducted within one year.
+Non-storm water NPDES dischargers will be required to conduct a species sensitivity screening for chronic toxicity to determine the most sensitive species to use in chronic aquatic toxicity monitoring.
+The Water Boards will also have the discretion to require non-storm water NPDES dischargers to conduct a species sensitivity screening for acute toxicity.
+The Water Boards will require species sensitivity screening for chronic toxicity, as part of a report of waste discharge, or as a permit condition, or both.
+If the Water Boards require species sensitivity screening for acute toxicity it will be required as part of a report of waste discharge, a Water Code section 13383 order, or as a permit condition.

+For continuous dischargers, four sets of tests for chronic or acute toxicity must be conducted within one year.
+For non-continuous dischargers, also known as seasonal or intermittent dischargers, between two and four sets of tests for chronic or acute toxicity must be conducted within one year.

-For chronic toxicity, each set of tests must consist of at least one vertebrate, one invertebrate and one aquatic plant/algae.
+For chronic toxicity, each set of tests must consist of at least one vertebrate, one invertebrate, and one aquatic plant/algae.
 For acute toxicity, each set of tests must consist of at least one vertebrate and one invertebrate.

-For both chronic and acute toxicity, continuous dischargers are to conduct the four sets of testing of the species sensitivity screening over four consecutive quarters.
+For both chronic and acute toxicity, continuous dischargers are to conduct the four sets of testing of the species sensitivity screening, one set of tests per quarter, over four consecutive quarters.

+For both chronic and acute toxicity, non-continuous dischargers are to conduct a set of species sensitivity screening tests in quarters during which there is expected to be at least 15 days of discharge to surface water, with a minimum requirement of two sets of tests.

+For dischargers that are not expected to have at least 15 days of discharge in any quarter, the Water Boards will determine if a species sensitivity screening for chronic toxicity is required, and the number of sets of tests in the screening.
+If a species sensitivity screening is not required, the Water Boards would specify the most sensitive species.

-For both chronic and acute toxicity, non-continuous dischargers are to conduct and, to the extent possible, evenly distribute the four sets of testing of the species sensitivity screening across the calendar year to the extent feasible.
-For non-continuous dischargers, also known as seasonal and intermittent dischargers, tests in a specific species sensitivity screening can be conducted using effluent that is not discharged into surface waters as long as the effluent is representative of the effluent that will be discharged to surface waters.
+For non-continuous dischargers, tests in a specific species sensitivity screening can be conducted using effluent that is not discharged into surface waters as long as the effluent is representative of the effluent that will be discharged to surface waters.
 One example of effluent not discharged into surface water is effluent discharged onto land because of a prohibition on discharge into surface water during the summer season.
+When there is no effluent available to complete tests in one of the sets in a species sensitivity screening, that set of testing shall not be required.

 The Water Boards have discretion to choose how the most sensitive species is selected from the species sensitivity screening.
-In general, the Water Boards should select the species exhibiting the highest percent effect at the instream waste concentration (IWC) as the most sensitive species.
+However, the Water Boards should select the species exhibiting the highest percent effect at the instream waste concentration (IWC) as the most sensitive species.
 The IWC is the concentration of effluent in the receiving water after mixing.
 The Water Boards must specify how the most sensitive species is selected and document that selection.